Abdul Khabeer Azad

-Syed Muhammad Abdul Khabeer Azad is a Pakistani Islamic scholar who is the current chairman of Ruet-e-Hilal Committee, Pakistan.
+Syed Muhammad Abdul Khabeer Azad is a Pakistani Islamic cleric who is the current Grand Imam of Badshahi Mosque since 2003 and the chairman of Ruet-e-Hilal Committee since 2020.

 Early life and career

-He is the son of Muhammad Abdul Qadir Azad who is the former grand imam of famous Islamic heritage Badshahi Mosque situated in Lahore, Pakistan.
-He is the khateeb of Badshahi Mosque and was appointed as the chairman of Ruet-e-Hilal Committee on 30 December 2020 by Ministry of Religious Affairs and Inter-faith Harmony, Government of Pakistan succeeding its long-term serving chairman Mufti Muneeb-ur-Rehman.
+He is the son of Muhammad Abdul Qadir Azad who served as the former Grand Imam of Badshahi Mosque in Lahore, Pakistan.
+He is the khateeb of Badshahi Mosque since his father's death in 2003, and was appointed as the chairman of Ruet-e-Hilal Committee on 30 December 2020 by Ministry of Religious Affairs and Inter-faith Harmony, Government of Pakistan succeeding its long-term serving chairman Mufti Muneeb-ur-Rehman.